jjmmpp/J124-Final-Project/README.md

 **The most valuable information from these data sets is *Degree*.
 That is what one can actually choose, no matter region or school type.** This would be in my nutgraf.

 What would be further explored in my article -- beyond this data set -- is how region dependent are salaries?
+That may matter more than all the other choices regrading college in the data set.

 I evaluated by *starting salary* and *percent increase at mid-career*.